lukes/profiling/README.md

 ### Organizing

-Use `/` in your labels to group artefacts together in directories:
+Use `/` in your labels to group profiling results together in directories:

 ```ruby
 Profiler.run("post/create") do